sriram-venkatraman/AutomatedGroupMembership/README.md

 * Ability to specify if a Collaboration Group membership needs to be deleted if non-owner members don't fit the criteria (WhereClause) mentioned in the configuration def.
 * Ability to specify Member roles and Notification frequencies via config

 ## Sample Callout
+### Call from Anonymous window or from a Batch class
 ```
 AutomatedGroupMemberHandler agmh = new AutomatedGroupMemberHandler();
 agmh.addDeleteMembers();
 ```
 OR

+### Call from User Trigger after filtering a list of user id to pass to the constructor
 ```
 Set<String> s = new Set<String>();
 s.add('<id>');